 A STORIED HISTORY OF NEW ORLEANS STEWARDS AND STORYTELLERS

-That tradition continues at the Longway Tavern.
-We’re a “third place” for everyone living, working, and playing in the French Quarter--a casual spot where you can grab a bite and a beer before heading off to other destinations, or a place to savor a nightcap when the party is winding down.
-Our interior bar feels like a writer’s parlor where Tennessee Williams or Walker Percy might’ve written some of their best-loved stories.
-The open-air courtyard is a serene oasis for gatherings of friends old and new.
-Chef John Sinclair offers creative twists on nostalgic tavern fare, while Liam Deegan’s cocktails give the same treatment to the French Quarter classics that we all grew up drinking.
-In classic neighborhood tavern fashion, the Longway embodies old-school hospitality.
+Longway is a tavern that still views New Orleans’ French Quarter as a neighborhood.
+We are a third place for everyone living, working, and playing in the French Quarter--a casual spot with an open-air courtyard where you can grab a bite and a beer before heading off to other destinations, have dinner, or to savor a nightcap when the party is winding down.
+Cesar Nunez’s food offers creative twists on nostalgic tavern fare, while Anna Giordano’s cocktails give the same treatment to the French Quarter classics that we all grew up drinking.

 719 Toulouse Street